Kingdom of Cappadocia: Religion

 Following the Macedonian conquests, the Persian colonists in Cappadocia as well as elsewhere were cut off from their co-religionists in Iran proper.
 Strabo, who observed them in the Cappadocian Kingdom in the first century BCE, records (XV.3.15) that these "fire kindlers" possessed many "holy places of the Persian Gods", as well as fire temples.
 The kingdom's domains possessed numerous sanctuaries and temples of various Iranian gods and deities, as well as Iranized deities.
 On their significant importance, numerous sanctuaries and deities of this category were noted by Strabo.
 Some of these are Anahita at Castabala, the magus Sagarios at Ariaramneia, and Ahura Mazda at Arebsum.
 In enclosures, known as Pyraitheia, there was worship in the name of the Zoroastrian religion.
 Regarding these Pyraitheia, he furthermore relates that "... in their midst there is an altar, on which there is a large quantity of ashes and where the magi keep the fire ever burning."

+Judaism

+The frst known Jewish settlement within Cappadocia dates back to the 2nd Century BC when King Ariarathes of Cappadocia was asked by the Romans to maintain friendly relations with the Jews under the treaties between the Hasmonean Dynasty and Rome.
+The kingdom and subsequent Romance Province were considered a notable center of the Jewish Diaspora.
+Jews from Judea and Cappadocia regularly traveled to and settled in each others lands.
+Cappadocia was home to two notable Jewish intellectuals: Judah and Samuel of Cappadocia, while Nathan the Babylonian and Rabbi Akiva visited the region, and the Rabbis of the era made special adjustments to Jewish law for Cappadocia based on the circumstances unique to the region.